abird/smallfire/docs/firestore.md

 <br/>

 ### **set(documentPath, value)**
-Add or replace a document.
-This will completely replace an existing document.
-To change only some values, use `update`.
+Add a new document or complately replace an existing document.
+(To change only some values, use `update`.)

 Returns a promise for the added or updated document.